-Masarang Foundation has acquired large pieces of land along the Temboan Beach in the Minahasa district of North Sulawesi, Indonesia.
+Masarang Foundation has acquired over 800 hectares of land along the Temboan Beach coast in the Minahasa district of North Sulawesi, Indonesia.
+Here we will bring back a rainforest.

 The area has experienced long term non-sustainable land management followed by recurring fires and as a result, there are now vast areas of Imperata cylindrica grass.
 These grasslands are prone to more future frequent fires, thereby every time expanding the grassland area when more trees on the edges die.